OctaviaOZ/ArterySegmentStenosis/readme.md

 jupyter_BriefExploring.ipynb

-The jupyter notebook file contains exploring the internet to deep dive into the last publications, state-of-art researches that might be helpful to build a system that has to explore coronary arteries in the human body.
+The jupyter notebook file contains preprocessing of images to get segments of arteries that might be helpful to build a system that has to explore coronary arteries in the human body.
 Each artery can be conditionally divided into 3 segments of equal length - proximal, middle, and distal.
 The system has to measure a stenosis level for each segment.
 The notebook file includes exploring analyze CT images using python libraries.